ibowditch/userdocs/administration.md

 ### Synchronising Qualifications with SAP

 Member qualifications are issued and managed by the RFS, and are stored in their SAP system.
-Until recently, there was no easy way to download all member qualifications for a brigade from SAP, so if the Sign-In system wanted to refer to qualifications, a parallel set of qualification records had to be set up and maintained.
+Until recently, there was no easy way to download all member qualifications for a brigade from SAP, so if RFStag wanted to refer to qualifications, a parallel set of qualification records had to be set up and maintained.

 Training Officers have a lot on their plates, and, not surprisingly, they were not keen on keeping a separate set of records for member qualifications.

-However, now that member qualifications can easily be downloaded from SAP, I have added a new feature that allows RFS qualification records to be uploaded to the Sign-In system, so that the qualifications used are up to date and in sync with SAP.
+However, now that member qualifications can easily be downloaded from SAP, I have added a new feature that allows RFS qualification records to be uploaded to RFStag, so that the qualifications used are up to date and in sync with SAP.
 Once uploaded, they can be refreshed and updated with a new listing taken from SAP whenever required.

 (sap-download-permissions)=